SimonMoynihan33/fur-ever-mates-adoption/README.md

  ### 404 page

- - Custom 404 page with a home button to tell users there is no pagewithin our site matching their search results and a button to bring them back to the home page.
+ - Custom 404 page with a home button to tell users there is no pagew ithin our site matching their search results and a button to bring them back to the home page.

  ![404 Page](docs/404.png)